AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 - Content-Type: application/json

-## Create a connection
+## Create a base connection

-A connection specifies the source and contains the information required to make the flow compatible with streaming ingestion APIs.
-When creating a connection, you have the option of creating a non-authenticated and an authenticated connection.
+A base connection specifies the source and contains the information required to make the flow compatible with streaming ingestion APIs.
+When creating a base connection, you have the option of creating a non-authenticated and an authenticated connection.

 ### Non-authenticated connection